Chart Color Schemes

 The level of cultural diversity witnessed in Melba was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Melba's cultural diversity was found to be above average, with 21.9% of its population born overseas and 16.5% speaking a language other than English at home.
-Christianity was the main religion in Melba, comprising 45.4% of people there, compared to the Australian Capital Territory's overall figure of 1.3%.
-The most notable overrepresentation was seen in the 'Other' category, which comprised 1.2% of Melba's population.
+Melba's cultural diversity was above average, with 21.9% of its population born overseas and 16.5% speaking a language other than English at home.
+Christianity was the dominant religion in Melba, comprising 45.4% of people.
+However, there was an overrepresentation in Other religions, which made up 1.2% of the population compared to 1.4% regionally.

 Frequently Asked Questions - Diversity